Denver Website Return On Investment ROI

 Conversion depends on many factors such as design, load speed and usability on the searcher’s device, content relevance (they may be looking for something else), and so on.

 If we’re looking at, say, a phone or email contact, most high-quality websites will convert 3%-5% of visitors.
 If we put 4% into our calculation:

 As a final step we need to work out sales and profit.

 Those 20 leads are pretty good.
 They’ve probably already looked at a number of vendors and have chosen to go to the trouble of sending you an email or calling you on the phone.
 Of course, sales will still depend on a variety of factors such as type of product or service, price, sales process, etc.

-Let’s pretend that you believe you will close 25% of the leads.
+Let’s pretend that you believe you will close 50% of the leads.
 Now we can finally add in your profit – remember, we’re interested in profit, not the total price.
-If, for example, you make an average $1,000 profit per sale, our final calculation comes out at:
+If, for example, you make an average $5,000 profit from each new lifetime client, our final calculation comes out at:

 Now, how much would you be willing to invest in a website that would achieve this?
 Each and every very month?
 Denver Web Success utilizes an in-house process of analysis, research, design, development, marketing, and continuous improvement to maximize your return on investment.

 Try this calculation with your own numbers, or contact Denver Web Success to help you through the ROI process.